 A note on privacy and safety: You will be asked to enter your mailing address before submitting on Submittable, as this speeds up our acceptance process.
 However, we want you to feel safe.
 If you do not want to enter your address into Submittable for privacy or safety reasons, please enter a placeholder and let us know in your cover letter that the address is a placeholder.
 Likewise, feel free to enter a placeholder phone number as we don’t need that info from you.

-We are currently reading submissions for Capsule Stories Summer 2021 Edition, Capsule Stories Second Isolation Edition, and our blog.
+We are currently reading submissions for Capsule Stories Autumn 2021 Edition: Dancing with Ghosts, Capsule Stories Second Isolation Edition, and our blog.
 You may only submit one submission per edition.
 However, you may submit to both Autumn 2021 Edition and Second Isolation Edition and/or our blog at the same time.